hakanostrom/winston-cloudant/README.md

 Winston-cloudant is just like any other transport for winston.
 When adding it to winston, it takes some options so that it knows where to log to Cloudant.

+Note that the latest version of this transport is made for winston 3.0 and up.
+If using older version of winston, please use older version (1.x) of this library.

 The Cloudant NoSQL DB transport takes the following options: